The PEAK has a New Look

 Plus, this pack features a waistbelt that is comfortable and helps spread the board's weight.
 It also features a full zip, making loading and unloading the bag easier.

-A study middle strap on this board makes carrying with one person easy, but a missing rear handle makes carrying with two people more difficult.
+A study middle strap on this board makes carrying with one person easy, but a missing rear handle makes sharing the load more difficult.
 We found that when boards lack a front or rear strap, it is more likely that users will end up dragging them when entering or exiting the water, which can have an impact on the board's longevity.
-For other options that are equal to or better than this model in transport, look at the Isle Explorer or iRocker Inflatable.
+For other options that are equal to or better than this model in transport, look at the Isle Explorer or iRocker 11.

 Ease of Inflation

 The PEAK featured good construction and thoughtful features.
-However, the materials seemed just slightly more prone to wear than other more expensive like the iRocker Inflatable or Isle Explorer.
-Also lacking a rear handle, this model is set up for abuse when carrying it to and from the water, as some users resorted to dragging it by the front handle.
+However, the materials seemed just slightly more prone to wear than more expensive boards, like the Hala Carbon Straight Up or Isle Explorer.
+Also lacking a rear handle.
+This model is set up for abuse when carrying it to and from the water.
+Some users resort to dragging it by the front handle.
 With that said, for the price, this model is sure to last several seasons.

-This board is recommended for beginning users who are looking to spend time on the water and are not expecting to get into any races with their friends.
-With a rounded nose, this model was definitely one of the slowest boards, but it remained versatile and stable for most applications.
+This board is a good board for beginning users who are looking to spend time on the water and are not expecting to get into any races with their friends.
+With a rounded nose, this model was one of the slowest boards, but it remained versatile and stable for most applications.
 At a low price and with an included, three-piece paddle, this model is good for families.

-As the cheapest model in our review at $595, this model has an incredible value.
+At $549, this model has an incredible value.
 If you're new to the sport and looking for a good way to get started, this is a good option for you.
-However, if you're interested in higher performance and need a board that is a bit more speedy, we recommend the Isle Explorer or iRocker Inflatable.
+However, if you're interested in higher performance and need a board that is a bit more speedy, we recommend the Hala Carbon Straight Up or the Isle Explorer.
 These boards are more expensive, but they also have a more competitive silhouette.